DINITCTL(8) Dinit - service management system DINITCTL(8)

 Stop all services (without restart) and terminate Dinit.
 If issued to the system instance of Dinit, this will also shut down the system.

 Add a dependency between two services.
-The dependency-type must be one of regular, milestone or waits-for.
-Note that adding a regular dependency requires that the service states are consistent with the dependency (i.e. if the "from" service is started, the "to" service must also be started).
+The dependency-type must be one of need, milestone or waits-for.
+Note that adding a need dependency requires that the service states are consistent with the dependency (i.e. if the "from" service is started, the "to" service must also be started).
 Circular dependency chains may not be created.

 Persistently enable a waits-for dependency between two services.
 This is much like add-dep but it also starts the dependency if the dependent is started (without explicit activation, so the dependency will stop if the dependent stops), and it creates a symbolic link in the directory specified via the waits-for.d directive in the service description (there must be only one such directive) so that the dependency will survive between sessions.